 Last but not least, ending with an equal employment opportunity (EEO) and diversity, equity, and inclusion (DE&I) statement is important.
 Although this is not legally required, it shows that your company is dedicated to fair hiring practices.
 By writing a few sentences that encapsulate the requirements for both statements, you send the message that your company values a welcoming and secure atmosphere.
 Next we’ll share more insight on crafting that DE&I and EEO statement.

 Just like that, you have a great job posting that checks all the boxes!
-If you feel a little unsure about the effectiveness of your job posting, contact us.
+If you feel a little unsure about the effectiveness of your job posting, contact us for a consultation.
 Our team of experienced recruiting experts is pros at refining compelling job descriptions that accurately represent your open role and company culture.
-For more tips and best practices on finding and keeping talent, subscribe to our blog.